drufball/yosai/_drafts/seige.md

 There was a moment of silence.
 "Come in."

-Mamoru slid through the doorway, closing it delicately.
-The room he stepped into was small and windowless.
-The ceiling was tall enough for Mamoru to stand at his full six and a half feet, but short enough that he slouched reflexively.
+Mamoru slid through the doorway into a small, windowless room.
+The ceiling was tall enough for him to stand at his full six and a half feet, but short enough that he slouched reflexively.
 A small fire pit smoldered in the corner, coating the wall in soot.

-Functional was the only word that could be applied to the buildings in Hokko.
+Functional was a good word for most of the buildings in Hokko.

-The rest of the room was dominated by layers of animal furs arranged into a bed.
-Katsumi sat amongst them, her back propped against the wall.
+The opposite side of the room was dominated by layers of animal furs arranged into a bed.
+Katsumi sat amongst them with her back propped against the wall.
 When she saw the bandage in Mamoru's other hand, her eyes narrowed.

 "She sent you, didn't she."